The freedom to read is under attack — let’s do something about it!

 - Fundraisers: Many public libraries have friends of the library groups that use donated books to raise money for the library.

 - A banned book giveaway or bookmobile: Call your local bookstore to see if they may be hosting a giveaway or supporting a bookmobile.
+The New Republic is accepting book donations for the Banned Books Tour 2023 bookmobile.
+Contact them here.

 If you have 30 minutes…